twolfson/behavioral-driven-development-and-the-future-presentation/RESEARCH.md

 Kent Beck wrote original xUnit, originally implemented it in Smalltalk and then converted it to JUnit

+He experimented with a few things and had an implementation based on workspaces and expressions.
+At the time, he was a consultant and was asked about testing.
+He moved things around to make it a classical structure and that is the form we know now.

+While living in Zurich, Eric Gammen and Kent Beck were on a plane to OOPSLA.
+Kent wanted to learn Java and Eric was interested in SUnit.
+They collaborated and by the end of the plane ride, they had JUnit working.

+He says the final product was quite small.

+They gave to Martin Fowler in Atlanta and it took off.

+In one of the JUnit major releases, an architectural changed from classical inheritance to a DSL implementation.

+Something about nUnit and James Newkirk?

 ### Ten Years of Test Driven Development
 http://c2.com/cgi/wiki?TenYearsOfTestDrivenDevelopment

 A very nice breakdown of frameworks and when they emerged

+TODO: Resume here post-podcast

 ## RSpec